wifisensing/PicoScenes-Manual/source/installation.rst

 Install PicoScenes
 ++++++++++++++++++++

-If your system satisfies the above requirements, you can now start the installation.
+If your system meets the above requirements, you can start the installation now.

-- Download and install PicoScenes Source Updater
+#.
+Download and install PicoScenes Source Updater
-    - Download PicoScenes Source Updater by clicking :download:`PicoScenes <https://zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>`
+    - Click :download:`PicoScenes Source Updater <https://zpj.io/PicoScenes/pool/main/picoscenes-source-updater.deb>` and choose 'Open with ....'

-    - Start the installer by double-clicking and then click `Install Package`
+    - Click `Install`.

+    .. note:: PicoScenes Source Updater doesn't install PicoScenes software but registers the PicoScenes software repository to your system so that PicoScenes can be installed and auto-upgraded via the Debian apt facilities.

+#.
+Update the cache of apt repositories
-- Update your system apt repository cache and install PicoScenes Open a terminal and run the following command
+    Open a terminal and run the following command:

     .. code-block:: bash

         sudo apt update

-- Install PicoScenes packages
+#.
+Install PicoScenes software
-    In the same terminal (or open a new one) and run the following command
+    Run the following command:

     .. code-block:: bash

         sudo apt install picoscenes-all

-    After a minute of package downloading (the duration depends on your network), a EULA message, similar to the following screenshot, will appear in the terminal.
-You should read the EULA, and decide if you agree to the EULA terms.
+    After a few minutes of package downloading (the duration depends on your network), a EULA message, similar to the following screenshot, will appear in the terminal.
+You will read the EULA and decide if you agree to the listed terms.
 You can press up/down arrow keys to view the full content and press TAB to move the cursor to the <Ok>.
-You finish the reading by pressing Enter or Space on <Ok> button.
+You finish the reading of EULA by pressing the <Ok>.

     .. figure:: /images/PicoScenes-platform-EULA.png
         :figwidth: 1000px